Norwegian Cruise Line is the third largest cruise line in the world, with 19 ships sailing to over 450 destinations around the globe.

 - Destinations: Bermuda, Caribbean, Transatlantic crossings, Greek Isles, Mediterranean, Northern Europe

-There is just one ship in this class, and that is the Norwegian Epic from Norwegian Cruise Line.
-The Epic is a gorgeous, elegant ship, great fun for both adults and kids.
+There is just one ship in this class: the Norwegian Epic from Norwegian Cruise Line.
+The Epic is a gorgeous, elegant ship, great fun for adults and kids.

 With the launch of Epic came Norwegian Cruise Line’s “freestyle cruising” concept.
-From great restaurants, pubs and live shows to spas, pools and cabin configurations for the whole family, including single occupancy cabins, you can pretty much do as you want to,at any time of day.
+From great restaurants, pubs, and live shows to spas, pools, and cabin configurations for the whole family, including single occupancy cabins, you can do as you want to at any time of day.

-This is a good all-round ship where you’ll find all you’d expect from a large luxurious cruising vessel.
-If you don’t mind the price tag, upgrade to a haven suite.
-During the renovation of 2020 the Haven area underwent a massive upgrade and is a real luxury for adults.
+This is an excellent all-round ship where you’ll find all you’d expect from a large luxurious cruising vessel.
+If you don’t mind the price, upgrade to a haven suite.
+During the renovation of 2020, the Haven area underwent a massive upgrade and is a real luxury for adults.